zipizapclouds/website/content/en/blog/2022-03-11-flagger-is-adding-gateway-api/index.md

 which means that as of today these are natively supported: Apache APISIX, Contour, Emissary-Ingress, Gloo Edge 2.0, Google Kubernetes Engine, HAProxy Ingress, HashiCorp Consul, Istio, Kong and Traefik.

+The Flagger team has successfully tested Contour and Istio using the v1beta2 Gateway API.
+Starting with Flagger v1.19, the Gateway API is part of our end-to-end test suite using the Contour implementation.

 ## How metrics work